KxSystems/docs/docs/learn/startingkdb/tick.md

 ```q
 q tick.q -p 5010
 ```
-from a seperate terminal window, start an RDB:
+from a separate terminal window, start an RDB:
 ```q
 q tick/r.q -p 5011
 ```

-From the demo scripts directory run each of the following realtime engines in seperate terminal windows:
+From the demo scripts directory run each of the following realtime engines in separate terminal windows:

 ```q
 q cx.q hlcv -p 5014 -t 1000